ffissore/jrecordbind/README.md

 ## Support

-If you need support, drop an email.
-If you have found a bug, file it! file it now!
+If you need support, [federico@fissore.org](drop an email).
+If you have found a bug, [https://github.com/ffissore/jrecordbind/issues](file it! file it now!)

 ## Should I care?